 Real-time data from heatmaps and session replays can help you identify potential bottlenecks before they turn into lost customers.
 However, most brands analyze their experience retroactively.

-Fidelity Investment used Decibel to get the full picture of their digital experience issues across different devices and browsers.
+Fidelity International used Decibel to get the full picture of their digital experience issues across different devices and browsers.
 They found the “why” behind their poor customer feedback and corrected it to create a frictionless experience.

 2. Improve Your Content Marketing to Increase Customer Loyalty